 {305}

 had been rejected as individuals, since the church was composed in great measure of Israelites.
-If Mr. Olivier has not put this as a question (and this I did not say), the reply he gives to the apostle&#8217;s question is absurd.
-He says that Israel was rejected as a nation, and not as individuals*;* and what reply is that to the question, &#8220;Hath God rejected his people?&#8221; If Israel was rejected as a nation and not as individuals, yet the rejection of the people was equally sure.
+If Mr. Olivier has not put this as a question (and this I did not say), the reply he gives to the apostle's question is absurd.
+He says that Israel was rejected as a nation, and not as individuals; and what reply is that to the question, "Hath God rejected his people?"
+If Israel was rejected as a nation and not as individuals, yet the rejection of the people was equally sure.
 It was a palpable fact that individuals were received; but the apostle applies it in proof that the people were not rejected, a question indeed which the substitution of the church raised.
-He cites his own case, not to shew that he had been received as an individual, but in proof of the interest he took in *his nation.* He was of the seed of Abraham, of the tribe of Benjamin.
+He cites his own case, not to shew that he had been received as an individual, but in proof of the interest he took in *his nation*.
+He was of the seed of Abraham, of the tribe of Benjamin.
 Now what is the meaning of being of the tribe of Benjamin, if it is not the people, as a people, whom God still loves?
 God has not

 {306}

 rejected His people whom He foreknew.
 What people?
-The people of whom he speaks in verse I&#8212;Israel!
+The people of whom he speaks in verse 1 -- Israel!
 One cannot doubt it when one reads the end of chapter 10.
 And I ask, if the question was about the election of individuals, what ground could there be for proposing the question whether the people of God were rejected because the church was called?
-No*;* but in that God had reserved an election from among the people of Israel, set aside for the moment on account of its sin, He had given proof that He still thought of that people; as the case of the seven thousand in the days of Elijah also shewed.
-Moreover, verses 26-29 leave no doubt upon the subject; for he affirms, while speaking of the future reception of Israel, that, although as to the gospel they are *enemies* for the sake of the Gentiles, as to election they are beloved for the fathers&#8217; sakes.
-Who would say that they, who are enemies as to the gospel, yet loved for the fathers&#8217; sakes, and who thus present the proof that the gifts and calling of God are without repentance, are accepted as individuals?
+No; but in that God had reserved an election from among the people of Israel, set aside for the moment on account of its sin, He had given proof that He still thought of that people; as the case of the seven thousand in the days of Elijah also shewed.
+Moreover, verses 26 - 29 leave no doubt upon the subject; for he affirms, while speaking of the future reception of Israel, that, although as to the gospel they are enemies for the sake of the Gentiles, as to election they are beloved for the fathers¬ sakes.
+Who would say that they, who are enemies as to the gospel, yet loved for the fathers¬ sakes, and who thus present the proof that the gifts and calling of God are without repentance, are accepted as individuals?
 Could any one say that this is a proof that the people is rejected as a nation, though not as individuals?
 Would anyone say that the election of individuals for the church is on account of the fathers?